 People can receive additional weeks in a care home once they have reached the four week maximum.
 They cannot purchase the stay using their direct payments, but if the local authority and the person agrees that a longer stay is needed, it can still arrange and fund stays for the person.
 There is no restriction on the length of time for which the local authority may arrange such accommodation for someone (see Charging and Financial Assessment for guidance on choice of accommodation).

 The time limit is imposed to promote people’s independence and to encourage them to remain at home rather than moving into a long term care home placement.
 Where a person is constantly using the direct payment to pay for a short term care home stays, the local authority should consider whether to conduct a review in order to ensure that the care plan is still meeting the adult’s needs.

 9. Long Term Stay in a Care Home

 Adults who are living in care homes may receive direct payments in relation to non-residential care services.
 For example, they may have temporary access to direct payments to try out independent living arrangements before making a commitment to moving out of their care home.
 Direct payments can also be used by adults living in care homes to take part in day time activities.
 This can be particularly empowering for young people in transition (see Transition to Adult Care and Support).

 Direct payments cannot currently be used to secure long term stays in a care home.
 However, the government intends to extend rights to direct payments in such circumstances from April 2020.

-Please note: The Government will no longer progress with a cap on care costs in 2020, delayed from 2016.
-A Green paper will be published in early 2019 regarding new legislation for social care reform.
+Please note: A Green paper will be published in due course regarding new legislation for social care reform.